haseeb-heaven/code-interpreter/README.md

 ## ⚙️ **Settings**
 You can customize the settings of the current model from the `.config` file.
-It contains all the necessary parameters such as `temperature`, `max_new_tokens`, and more.
+It contains all the necessary parameters such as `temperature`, `max_tokens`, and more.

 If you want to add a new model from Hugging Face, follow these steps: